whatcq/tools/README.md

 - set_local_vhost.php -- a tool to quick set local vhost
 - autoF5.ahk  -- hot key to auto reload bowser, for development
 - md.php -- markdown reader
+- for-tpl -- make code with template;plugin for sublime(at last!!)

 markdown reader by ?p=[filePath]